 With peripheral neuropathy, the signals get disrupted in three ways:

 - The signals that normally get sent are lost (like a broken cable)

 - Excessive or inappropriate signals muddle the main message

 Basically, a problem on the superhighway of the nervous system due to some type of damage makes the brain’s signals unable to reach body parts the way they should.

-Neuropathy is very common among Americans and typically a non-threatening condition, though serious complications can occur.
+Neuropathy is very common among Americans and is typically a non-threatening condition, though serious complications can occur.
 One or more peripheral nerves may be affected, causing the typical tingling or numbing sensation in the extremities.
-At worst, left untreated the condition can become life threatening if the autonomic nerve controlling the heart or lungs is damaged or blood flow is impacted seriously enough over a long enough period of time to result in amputation.
+At worst, left untreated the condition can become life-threatening if the autonomic nerve controlling the heart or lungs is damaged or blood flow is impacted seriously enough over a long enough period of time to result in amputation.

 Types of Neuropathy

 The different types of neuropathy fall into four different categories:

 The most commonly diagnosed of the bunch, about 33-50% of diabetics develop this type of neuropathy.
 Peripheral neuropathy typically affects the feet and hands.
 A tingling or numbing sensation may occur at the extremities and travel upward along the legs and arms.